wangjiongw/wangjiongw/README.md

 ### Hi there 👋

-- 🌱 I’m currently an research intern at Shanghai AI Lab and incoming Ph.D. student at Fudan University.
+- 🌱 I’m WANG Jiong, currently an research intern at Shanghai AI Lab and incoming Ph.D. student at Fudan University.
 - 🔭 I’m currently working on multimodal learning and extending large language models to vision domains.

 <!--